Generative Hints: What are Hints?

 \subsection{Training Algorithm}

-Our approach follows a multi-objective learning framework, optimizing both the classification objective via cross-entropy loss and the hint objective.
-Labeled training data from $D_{train}$ is used for the classification loss, while unlabeled images sampled from the generative model $G$ serve as virtual example inputs for the hint objective.
-Optimization alternates between the two objectives, with each batch switching evenly between the classification and hint losses.
-The full procedure is summarized in Algorithm 1.
-Notably, the virtual examples from $G$ are generated on-the-fly from Gaussian noise for each batch, rather than precomputed, ensuring diversity and reducing memory requirements.
+Our approach optimizes both classification loss on labeled data from $D_{train}$ and hint loss on unlabeled virtual examples from $G_{\theta}$, alternating between objectives each batch (Algorithm 1).
+The virtual examples are generated on-the-fly, ensuring diversity.

 We introduce a coefficient $\alpha$ to scale the hint loss, controlling its relative weight compared to the classification objective.
 This weighting is necessary because the gradients and learning dynamics of the two objectives can differ significantly.
-In our experiments, we found that a fixed $\alpha$ already provides stable and consistent improvements across datasets and architectures.
-While adaptive scheduling of $\alpha$ is a promising direction for further optimization, we show that even the simple fixed version is sufficient to validate the effectiveness of generative hints.
+In our experiments, we used a fixed $\alpha$ which provides stable and consistent improvements across datasets and architectures.